Becoming a Veterinary Technician in Nebraska

 Veterinary Technology – Associate Program

-Northeast Community College’s Associate-level Veterinary Technology program is taught at their campus in the town of Norfolk, Nebraska.
-This public college has in the region of 5,061 students in total, with most students on 2-year programs.
+Northeast Community College’s Associate-level Veterinary Technology program is taught at its campus in the town of Norfolk, Nebraska.
+This public college has a region of 5,061 students in total, with most students on 2-year programs.
 The college is accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
 Fees for tuition for in-state students are around $3,165 and for out-of-state students likely to be about $4,215 yearly, while books and supplies may cost about $1,414, although this varies from program to program.

 Western Nebraska nonmetropolitan area Area